 Have you been experiencing scalp acne?
 While pimples aren’t commonly found on the scalp, sensitive skin may easily be aggravated and trigger troublesome acne, especially if you have clogged pores.

-Need to heal your acne and steer towards a clear skin path?
+Need to heal your acne and steer towards better scalp care?
 There are some treatments you can do right at home to help your scalp acne.
+Keep reading.

 Scalp acne is pimples, blackheads or red bumps throughout the head typically caused by clogged pores.
 Improving hygiene by frequent washing to remove hair or scalp product buildup, oily skin, along with certain medications, can help unclog pores.